 Secret Lecturer: New Year politics, funding and a daylight sandwich

-One year gone, another starting.
+One year has gone, another starting.
 Brexit on March 29 (who would bet on that?); a general spending review in the spring to solve our funding problems (in our dreams?); and already a government backtracking on its election promises to streamline apprenticeship applications and subsidise apprentices’ often crippling travel costs.
-You think this will be a quiet term?
+Do you think this will be a quiet term?
 There seems enough potential fallout from just these three issues to fill college agendas till December.

 But as always there are glimmers of hope amid resigned smiles in our staff room about impossible challenges we’ve overcome in the past and those we’ll take head-on this year.